Valamyrr/FFxivTTRPG/README.md

 ### Augments

-### Portrait data
+### profile data
-Instead of putting everyting in the biography, there should be a space for portrait data as on official character sheets.
+Instead of putting everyting in the biography, there should be a space for profile data as on official character sheets.

 ### Custom jobs
 An option should be available to use a custom job, with a custom icon and custom color header.